-UNITED STATES ENVIRONMENTAL PROTECTION AGENCY, et al., Defendants - Appellees, NATURAL RESOURCES DEFENSE COUNCIL, INC.; NATIONAL WILDLIFE FEDERATION.
-Intervenors - Appellees.
+UNITED STATES ENVIRONMENTAL PROTECTION AGENCY, et al., Defendants - Appellees, NATURAL RESOURCES DEFENSE COUNCIL, INC.; NATIONAL WILDLIFE FEDERATION, Intervenors - Appellees.

-FILED

-(9 of 9)

-Aug 05, 2020 DEBORAH S. HUNT, Clerk

 Before: COLE, Chief Judge; McKEAGUE and KETHLEDGE, Circuit Judges.

-JUDGMENT

-On Appeal from the United States District Court for the Southern District of Ohio at Columbus.
+JUDGMENT On Appeal from the United States District Court for the Southern District of Ohio at Columbus.
 THIS CAUSE was heard on the record from the district court and was argued by counsel.
 IN CONSIDERATION THEREOF, it is ORDERED that the appeal is DISMISSED AS MOOT, and the case is REMANDED to the district court for further proceedings consistent with the opinion of this court.
 IT IS FURTHER ORDERED that the district court's denial of the States' motion for a preliminary injunction is VACATED.

-ENTERED BY ORDER OF THE COURT

-Deborah S. Hunt, Clerk
+ENTERED BY ORDER OF THE COURT Deborah S. Hunt, Clerk